adamthedash/poe_data_tools/README.md

 # Parsing tools for Path of Exile Bundle files
-Tested on linux with the Steam version of PoE, patch 3.25.3.1
+Tested on linux (WSL) and Windows with the Steam version of PoE, patch 3.25.3.1

 ## Dump Paths
 Extracts all of the file paths from the PoE steam data bundles.